gopalakrishnaPala/az204/Compute/Functions/README.md

 ## Introduction
 - Azure Functions is a serverless, event-driven compute service that is fully scalable, resilient, reliable, and secure.
-- Azure Functions provide event-driven and scalable serverless compute for Azure
 - Azure Functions support
     - **Triggers** - ways to start execution of function
     - **Bindings** - ways to simplify coding for input and output